Biribiribzzt/BKKRailway/README.md

 ### 2. Pathfinding Algorithm

-The `findShortestPath` method uses **Dijkstra's algorithm** to find the optimal route.
-The "cost" or "weight" for each path segment is determined by time:
+The project uses **Dijkstra's algorithm** to find the optimal route.
+Two weighting models are supported:

-*   A standard trip between two adjacent stations has a default time cost (e.g., 3 units).
-*   An interchange between lines at the same physical station has a higher time cost (e.g., 10 units).
-*   A station listed in the `MatainanceList` adds a massive penalty (10,000 units) to any route passing through it, effectively forcing the algorithm to find an alternative.
+1.  **Shortest Time (`findShortestPath`)**: The "cost" is purely travel time.
+A standard trip costs 3 time units, while an interchange costs 10 units.
+This model is best for finding the quickest possible route.
+2.  **Fewest Transfers (`findPathFewestTransfers`)**: The primary "cost" is the number of transfers, and the secondary cost is travel time.
+This is for users who prefer a more convenient journey with fewer line changes, even if it's slightly longer.

-The algorithm uses a custom-built `SortedPQ` (a Priority Queue implemented with a sorted Doubly Linked List) to always explore the path with the lowest accumulated time.
+The algorithm uses a **heap-based Priority Queue** to efficiently explore the path with the lowest accumulated cost at each step.

 ### 3. Cost and Time Calculation